manalelabdellaoui/titanic-eda/README.md

 - `Cabin`: cabin number;
 - `Embarked`: port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton).

+In the folder [nationality](https://github.com/manalelabdellaoui/titanic_eda/tree/main/nationality), you'll find the nationalities of the passengers predicted using their names.
+These predictions were done by [Warren Elder](https://www.kaggle.com/warrenelder) who shared his findings [here](https://www.kaggle.com/datasets/warrenelder/titanic-passenger-nationalities/data).
+We used these predictions to create another column for our dataset:
+- `Nationality`: nationality predicted using names.

-Some columns were added during the project:
+Some other columns were added during the project:
 - ...

 ## Findings